 Our environmental management approach includes policies and procedures at our operational sites to identify and control air emissions.
 In 2022, we advanced plans to further reduce sulfur dioxide (SO2) emissions at our Ontario refineries and nitrogen oxides (NOx) emissions at our Alberta assets.
 We are also reducing our volatile organic compounds (VOCs) emissions across our assets.

 We work with government and industry groups in regional air monitoring networks to measure and track cumulative air quality in regions where we operate.
 We meet regularly with community residents and stakeholders to review air quality and discuss concerns.

-Air quality innovation and technology collaboration
+Air quality innovation

-Imperial recently piloted an aerial-based, next generation remote sensing technology at our Cold Lake operation to more efficiently and cost-effectively detect and measure fugitive emissions and support timely repair.
-And we have partnered with VEERUM Inc. to use artificial intelligence and machine learning to create digital twins of our Kearl and Cold Lake assets, which will allow us to link LDAR data to maintenance tasks, which should lead to expedited repair activities.
+Imperial has adopted an aerial-based, next-generation remote sensing technology at our Cold Lake operation to more efficiently and cost-effectively detect and measure fugitive emissions and support timely repair.
+And we have partnered with VEERUM Inc. to use artificial intelligence and machine learning to create digital twins of our Kearl and Cold Lake assets, which will allow us to link leak detection and repair (LDAR) data to maintenance tasks, which should lead to expedited repair activities.

 Air metrics and performance

 We continue to focus on sulfur dioxide emission reduction plans for our Sarnia and Nanticoke refineries and chemical plants, and expect to reduce our SO2 emissions by approximately 50 per cent at Nanticoke and more than 90 per cent at Sarnia by the end of 2028.
 7